 - Enter MC Number or USDOT Number in the appropriate box and click “search”

 - Scroll to bottom and click on “Authority History.”
 This page will display the granted date of the operating authority

-In addition to the primary liability coverage required by law, you can choose from the following truckers insurance policy options when building your policy:
+In addition to the mandated primary auto liability coverage required by federal and or state law, you can choose from the following truckers insurance policy options when building your policy:

 •Medical payments insurance: This insurance provides coverage for any medical costs that you or other drivers/passengers may incur from an accident in your rig.
 Insurance companies will often require you to provide them with a list of all drivers who will be operating the vehicle and may base rates on the driving records of those listed.